paralympics/pvsas-user-guide/docs/application-settings/regional-data.md

 When a new country is granted membership at World ParaVolley, or when such a member loses its status, search for World ParaVolley as international federation, open its detail page and the tab **‘Members’**.
-The assignment table as shown in the figure below.
+The assignment table as shown in the Figure 3.1.

 Both tables are populated from the list of potential active country members as defined in the **‘members’** section of PVSAS, loaded from the [IPC Common Codes](https://db.ipc-services.org/centre/common-codes/index).